Archive for the ‘evolution’ category

 Singularity?
 Reality?
 Humanity?
 Are there sophisticated Barbarians in Silicon Valley?
 Linking the Human Brain to the Computer — Exciting, or Frightening?

-Posted by Rob Chamberlain in categories: augmented reality, biotech/medical, complex systems, cyborg, evolution, futurism, human trajectories, posthumanism, singularity, transhumanism
+Posted by Rob Chamberlain in categories: biotech/medical, complex systems, cyborgs, evolution, futurism, human trajectories, posthumanism, singularity, transhumanism, virtual reality

 Quoted: “Once you really solve a problem like direct brain-computer interface … when brains and computers can interact directly, to take just one example, that’s it, that’s the end of history, that’s the end of biology as we know it.
 Nobody has a clue what will happen once you solve this.
 If life can basically break out of the organic realm into the vastness of the inorganic realm, you cannot even begin to imagine what the consequences will be, because your imagination at present is organic.
 So if there is a point of Singularity, as it’s often referred to, by definition, we have no way of even starting to imagine what’s happening beyond that.”